Nancy-codergirl/Nancy-codergirl/README.md

 📫 Feel free to reach out to me via LinkedIn at [Nancy Muriithi](https://www.linkedin.com/in/nancy-muriithi/) for collaboration, speaking engagements, or just to chat about all things cybersecurity.

-🌐 Check out my personal blogging website: [https://medium.com/me/stories/public) for more details about my projects and blog posts.
+🌐 Check out my personal blogging website: [Nancy's blog](https://medium.com/me/stories/public) for more details about my projects and blog posts.

 ## Let's Secure the Future Together!